14 Day Antarctic Peninsula and Crossing The Circle with Quark Expeditions on Valentine’s Day

-It is your responsibility to ensure you have adequate travel insurance to cover the eventuality of no travel related to border closures, government regulation changes, etc. Quark Expeditions allows for rebooking or cancellation up to 30 days before the trip for bookings made before 30th of June.
-More details here.
-Please read our Terms and conditions here.
+It is the guest’s responsibility to ensure they have adequate travel insurance to over them for the eventuality of no travel related to border closures, government regulation changes, etc. Please read our Terms and conditions here.

 All inclusions and exclusions are detailed in the section above but this trip is all inclusive while onboard.
 That means all meals, drinks, including wine or beer during dinner, lectures and scheduled activities (zodiac excursions, polar plunge and shore landings) are included in the price.
 Optional activities are detailed above and carry an extra cost.

 We strongly recommend that you book extra activities as soon as possible because spaces are very limited and only a few passengers are able to join.
 Prices for activities are (where available) camping – $420 USD, kayaking program – $1,410 USD, paddling – $420 USD, stand up paddling – $420 USD

 This trip offers options for single cabins, or for triple or twin cabins, which are sold on a sharing basis with 2-3 guests per room in twin bedding; we will pair you with another solo female traveler on the trip if you choose one of these cabins.

 Male companions and children are allowed on this trip, since we are not chartering the boat exclusively.
 If you wish to travel with a friend, partner, family member, child, etc. they are absolutely welcome, and you can book using the same channels above, and they will receive the same benefits.
 Children above the age of 8 are welcome.